aa6dcc/Heat-Equation/README.md

 - `∇²`: Laplace operator

 It was first developed by French mathematician and physicist Joseph Fourier in 1822 for modelling how a quantity such as heat diffuses in a given region, but many great minds (such as Joule, Carnot, Kelvin... or even Benjamin Thompson, who measured heat produced during the process of boring a cannon) had worked on the concept of heat diffusion, from the Ancient Greeks to modern scientists.

+The heat equation doesn't fully describe the behaviour of heat, as we also need initial conditions and boundary conditions to fully analyze it.

 | Summary   |
 |-----------|